AUSTRALIAN INSTITUTE

 Our aim is to facilitate an inclusive Meeting that encourages the free exchange of ideas and welcomes all voices in a respectful atmosphere.
 We invite participation from people of all races, ethnicities, genders, religions, nationalities, ages, sexual orientations and abilities.

 As organisers, we are working to try to provide a balanced and diverse program.
-You can help us build a better, more inclusive summer meeting by forwarding our Call for Abstracts throughout your network, and by sending along your suggestions for presenters and participants that might help to diversify the Meeting.
+You can help us build a better, more inclusive summer meeting by forwarding our Call for Abstracts throughout your network, and by sending along your suggestions for presenters and participants who might help to diversify the Meeting.

 Official Diversity and Equity Statement

-The Wagga Meeting Organisers are committed to providing a meeting that aims to uphold the principles of equity and diversity.
+The Meeting Organisers are committed to providing a meeting that aims to uphold the principles of equity and diversity.
 We acknowledge that inequality exists in the scientific community, in the application of science, and throughout the world.
 We are committed to providing equal opportunities, and a safe and respectful event free from discrimination.
 We expect our attendees to treat everyone in a respectful and inclusive manner, and to remove barriers of disadvantage.

 Equity and diversity issues are wide ranging and include but are not limited to ethnicity, race, religion, colour, age, relationship status, sexual orientation, gender identity, pregnancy, carer responsibilities, socio-economic status, mental and physical health or disability, and nationality.